mendix/docs/content/refguide/new-merge-algorithm.md

 Make sure that you repository is in a clean state: everything has been committed and there are no outstanding changes or conflicts.
 {{% /alert %}}

-To enable the new algorithm, do the following:
+The new algorithm is enabled by default in Mendix 9.
+If you encounter issues, you can revert back to the old algorithm with the following steps:

 1. In the Studio Pro top bar, go to **Edit** > **Preferences** > **New features**.
-2. In the **Version Control** section, enable the **New merge algorithm with fine-grained conflict resolution** option.
+2. In the **New features** section, disable the **New merge algorithm with fine-grained conflict resolution** option.
 3. Restart Studio Pro.

 For more information, see [Preferences](preferences-dialog).